sgoguen/godelian-toolkit/README.md

 ## What is a Gödelian Constructor?

-A Gödelian Constructor is simply a function that takes some kind of big integer and returns a *unique* for that integer.
+A Gödelian Constructor is simply a function that takes some kind of big integer and returns a *unique* instance for that integer.
 It's a bijective function that maps every integer to a unique program in your language.

 ## How do I use The Gödelian Toolkit?